 - Southern spine road

 The southern spine road will link the different development sites to the south of the A379.
 There are three different developers in this area and the delivery of the road would help to unlock new homes in each of these sites.

 A new roundabout is planned to provide access to the employment site close to the existing at Peamore.

 Improvements are proposed to the existing ‘Devon Hotel’ roundabout.
 This will include an additional lane on the entry to the roundabout to increase its capacity.

 Public realm enhancements are proposed for Alphington Village to include widening of footways, provision for cyclists and improvements to crossing facilities.

 The School Access Junction is a new signalised junction on the A379 between the Devon Hotel Roundabout and the existing junction with Chudleigh Road.
 Devon County Council is taking an active role in the delivery of this junction as it enables the construction of a new school as well as residential development.

 Please see the plan of the junction works for more information.
 Facilities for pedestrians and cyclists across the A379 will be provided separately.
 It is proposed a pedestrian / cycle bridge will provide a connection across the A379 and is included within the Housing Infrastructure Fund project.

-Works tenders are currently being sought for construction of this new access.
-Additional details will be available once a contractor has been appointed, but the works are expected to last from Summer 2020 until early 2021.
+A tender process has been undertaken for these works and the start date is being coordinated with the housing developer.
+Additional details will be available once a contractor has been appointed, but the works are expected to last from Winter 2020 until Summer 2021.
 Full details of traffic management arrangements will be published in due course.
 At this stage it is expected that the works will involve similar traffic management to the Eastern Junction, with any closures necessary to take place overnight and be notified in advance.